carla-simulator/carla/Docs/tuto_G_bounding_boxes.md

 ## Exporting bounding boxes

 Rendering bounding boxes is useful for us to ensure the bounding boxes are correct for debugging purposes.
 However, if we wanted to use them practically in training a neural network, we will want to export them.
-There are a number of different formats used by the common data repositories used for autonomous driving and object detection, such as [__KITTI__](http://www.cvlibs.net/datasets/kitti/) or [__PASCAL VOC__](http://host.robots.ox.ac.uk/pascal/VOC/).
+There are a number of different formats used by the common data repositories used for autonomous driving and object detection, such as [__KITTI__](http://www.cvlibs.net/datasets/kitti/) or [__PASCAL VOC__](http://host.robots.ox.ac.uk/pascal/VOC/) or [__MicroSoft COCO__](https://cocodataset.org/#home).

+### Pascal VOC format

 These datasets commonly use JSON or XML formats to store annotations.
 There is a convenient Python library for the PASCAL VOC format.